 FAMILY & INDIVIDUAL

-The client will receive an initial assessment with a Licensed Professional Counselor to collaboratively identify their goals for therapy.
+The client will receive an initial assessment with a licensed, master’s level clinician to collaboratively identify their goals for therapy.
 Specializing in treating collegiate-aged individuals, the clinician will employ appropriate modalities with an emphasis on emotional safety to process challenges that may be affecting true joy.
 Anxiety, depression, and fear are common stumbling blocks to students in recovery and through connection and insights therapy can uncover new approaches to life.

 Addiction is a disease that affects the entire family and we offer family therapy to help identify and enact healthy communication and boundaries to aid in the recovery of the entire family system.
 Through shared goals, parents will find relief in their newfound relationship with their young adult child while the student experiences a sense of healthy independence.